 Product prizes are more appropriate.
-If this includes "Animals” then let the prize be packaged meat of animal killed at a registered abattoir and the food cleared for human consumption.
+If this includes “Animals” then let the prize be packaged meat of an animal killed at a registered abattoir and the food cleared for human consumption.

 The final message of “beware the consequences” goes out to any store, company or organisation that considers displaying the animal(s) as prizes in public view – in-store or outside the premises.
 It might sound ludicrous but it has been done!
 Welfare issues arise as the obvious actions and reactions take place.
 Welfare conditions are far from ideal and may even violate the Animals Protection Act No 71 of 1962.
 Health issues and risks arise when (yes, it has happened) live farm animals are displayed outside and very close to food outlets.

 Unacceptable, unethical and doing the name and reputation of the company (and anyone associated) no good whatsoever.